manny405/PyMoVE/README.rst

 Examples
 ========

 The examples directory steps though all features of the PyMoVE library.
-These are
+These are:

 1. Finding molecules from the molecular crystal structure